Wildlife of Haiti: Geography

 The features of the island terrain (generally mountainous) varies from Caribbean Sea elevation of 0 m to the highest point on the Chaine de la Selle mountain of 2,680 m.
 The land use distribution reported is of arable land 36.04%, permanent crops 10.09% and others 53.87%, with an irrigated area of 97,000 ha.
 The Massif de la Hotte (of 2.5 million years age) is part of the far-southwestern mountain range of the island, has a few vestiges of cloud forests (within Pic Macaya National Park) and are known for endemic plant and reptile species.
 The gray-crowned palm-tanager is one of the rare endemic bird species here.

 Climate is tropical; mountains in the east cut off trade winds and cause semiarid conditions in some areas.
 The average annual precipitation is 1,461 mm which varies with topography and wind direction.
-The island is in the center of the hurricane belt and hence experiences severe storms from June to October; occasional floods and earthquakes also take place, and in some years droughts are also experienced.
+Hispaniola lies within the Main Development Region for tropical cyclone activity, hence Haiti experiences severe storms from June to November.
+Occasional floods and earthquakes also take place, and in some years droughts are also experienced.